+[Placeholder – Richard mentioned Patrick could provide.
+Would be one small paragraph re why climate velocity important, then one paragraph description of method.]

+We also explored an alternative measure of climate risk: exposure to extreme events.
 Anthropogenic climate change is affecting the frequency and duration of extreme heat events48,49.
 Exposure to these events can adversely affect human populations50–52 and natural systems13,53.
 For species in natural systems, these events can further the decline and extirpation of populations, increasing the chances of extinction13,54.
 EHE and ECE can also promote the formation of novel ecosystems53, generate enhanced selection pressures55,56, and change the phenology of life history events57,58.
 There are a number of climate indices that have been used to estimate the occurrence of these events59,60.
 These indices are often context specific and there is little consensus on the most appropriate technique61.

 We estimated climatic risk based on the estimated trend in the annual proportion of days containing extreme heat events from 1979 to 201917.
 Extreme heat events were estimated using hourly air temperature at 2 m above the surface and gridded at a 31 km (0.28125° at the equator) spatial resolution (DOI: 10.24381/cds.adbb2d47).
 The temperature data was acquired from the European Centre for Medium-Range Weather Forecasts (ECMWF) fifth generation atmospheric reanalysis of the global climate (ERA5)62,63.
 The approach first extracted daily minimum and maximum temperature for each grid cell over the 41-year period.
 To reduce the influence of warming trends, the daily minimum and maximum temperature was then detrended across years for each day and grid cell using empirical mode decomposition (EMD)64,65.
 The occurrence of extreme heat events was estimated using the following approach: The detrended minimum and maximum temperature data was treated as normally distributed across years for each day and grid cell.
 The probability density function for the detrended minimum and maximum temperature was then estimated using the mean and standard deviation calculated across years for each day and grid cell.
 Extreme heat events occurred when the probabilities for both minimum and maximum temperature on a given day and grid cell were within the 0.95-1.00 quartile of the probability density function.
 The trend in the annual proportion of days containing extreme heat events for each year was calculated for each grid cell using beta regression with a logit link function and an identity function in the precision model66,67.
 (Figure S3).
 See La Sorte et al.20 for additional details.